tssma/tech-assessment-credit-service/Readme.md

 AND "prodA" outstandingAmount = 120'000
 AND "prodB" outstandingAmount = 85'000
-=> there is no field "outstandingAmount" on Entity "Product", only "amount" => assuming "amount" is "outstandingAmount"
+=> there is no field "outstandingAmount" on Entity "Product", only "amount" => assuming "amount" is "outstandingAmount" 11.)
+S5: "...AND the parentLoan paymentFrequency = 4..." but the openAPI spec defines it as "Quarterly" => Keeping "4"